Lactation

 Support

-MSU is an award-winning supporter of lactating parents, and the WorkLife Office provides a university-wide lactation support program.
+MSU is an award-winning supporter of lactating parents, and the WorkLife Office provides a university-wide lactation support program, which includes but is not limited to:

 Education